 Choosing where to go for swimming after the scrambling road trip was my humble sister’s call so it’s no surprise that she picked San Fabian Public Beach Resort.
 A very simple place that is, considering it was a weekend, a bit crowded when we got there.
 Nonetheless, its neatness and simplicity made our family bonding worth it.

 Seeing my family members happy while they were busy frolicking in the beach tripled the joy I felt that time.
-I can’t help looking back in the day where a frivolous amusement like this is just an illusion–makes me break the tear duct.
+I could not help looking back in the day where a frivolous amusement like this is just an illusion–makes me break the tear duct.
 We were so financially challenged where the only thing we worked out for was bringing food on the table.
 I am not saying though that we are already in the chips now–just a lot better than before.
 This explains why this family excursion is really special for me.
 Unfortunately, there was only our mother because her better half was miles away, as well as our eldest sister, during that time.

 There is a feel good factor to everything which is natural like the beach.
 No wonder we all felt so good after going for a swim, tranquilized after hearing the ebb and flow of the ocean tides, and calmed after watching the sunset.